 They were serious about their gardens.
 The USDA estimated that there were 20 million Victory gardens planted here in America.
 Now that is a lot of produce!
 Fruit and Vegetables harvested in these home and community gardens were estimated to be 10 million tons of food.
 Even if you don’t think that you have the time, you have a less than a green thumb, you CAN do this.
 Let us help you with great ideas for your own raised bed garden.

-We chose to do a series of raised beds in our yard this year.
+We chose to do a raised beds garden in our yard this year.
 Weeding took up so much time with our normal 2700 square foot garden and we girls were working till we dropped.
 This year we decided to try this.

 Raised Bed Garden Layout